 But first things first.
 The first reason is:

-Her history!
+- Her history!
 Travel back in time to the cradle of democracy.
 This city has so many ancient monuments that celebrate a culture whose legacy lives on throughout the world.
 The Parthenon, symbol of a thriving democracy at the time, rests upon a hill overlooking the ever changing Athenian skyline.
 Along with the city’s most famous landmark, you should definitely pay a well worth visit to the new Acropolis Museum.
 It is a must.
-Naturally, there are many more museums such as the National Archaeological Museum, the Museum of Cycladic Art, the Benaki Museum and the Hellenic National Maritime Museum in Peireus to name a few.
+Naturally, there are many more museums such as the National Archaeological Museum, the Museum of Cycladic Art, the Benaki Museum and the Hellenic National Maritime Museum in Peireus to name a few, and the latest must see landmark Athenians are proud of, the Stavros Niarchos Cultural Center, that includes a public library and plenty of outdoor activities for all.

 I also recommend taking a walk from the pedestrian zone of the Acropolis area (Dionysiou Areopagitou street) all the way to Plaka’s meandering streets, one of the most historic neighborhoods that includes the Roman Agora.
 Don’t miss the Tower of the Winds, the very first clock tower and weather station in history.